EN-JAEYUNSIM/CITS5505-Group-Project/README.md

-2. Create a virtual environment: python -m venv venv    # For Windows python3 -m venv venv       # For Unix or MacOS
+2. Create a virtual environment: python -m venv venv    # For Windows python -m venv venv       # For Unix or MacOS

 3. Activate the virtual environment:
    .\venv\Scripts\activate    # For Windows